msgit1/academic-kickstart/content/home/experience.md

   location = "Dallas, Texas"
   date_start = "2013-05-01"
   date_end = ""
-  description = """
-  I lead, strategize, and manage public and population health initiatives for the Dallas-Fort Worth Hospital Council Foundation, striving for the ultimate goal of addressing disparities and enhancing the quality of healthcare in North Texas.
+  description = """I lead, strategize, and manage public and population health initiatives for the Dallas-Fort Worth Hospital Council Foundation, striving for the ultimate goal of addressing disparities and enhancing the quality of healthcare in North Texas.
 I contribute to several statewide and regional initiatives with active participation in boards and committees.
-I lead the North Texas Community Health Collaborative (CHC) which has more than 40+ member organizations including 11 health systems (98 hospitals) working together to address health disparities in this region."
+I lead the North Texas Community Health Collaborative (CHC) which has more than 40+ member organizations including 11 health systems (98 hospitals) working together to address health disparities in this region.
   Responsibilities include:
   * My division supports hospital partners, non-profit organizations and universities through claims data warehouse of over 70 million hospital visits for than 12 million patients.
   * My current priorities include